 - Network connectivity

-- System resource analysis
+- System resource analysis/health

 - Basic system health

-.
+- Timestamp informationThe most interesting endpoint is /api/monitor.
 Start by accessing it without parameters to understand its functionality:

 # Initial API exploration